neilmangan/LIGO-site-policies/AcceptableUsePolicy.md

 You may not promote or distribute content or activity that is illegal or otherwise prohibited by our [Terms of Service](/ADDURL), [Privacy Policy](/ADDURL/), or this [Acceptable Use Policy](/ADDURL/), including excessive automated bulk activity (for example, spamming), misrepresentation, deception or passing off your activity as being supported or endorsed by LIGO without our express written consent.

-### 9. Spam and Inauthentic Activity on GitHub
+### 9. Spam and Inauthentic Activity
-Automated excessive bulk activity and coordinated inauthentic activity, such as spamming, are prohibited on GitHub.
+Automated excessive bulk activity and coordinated inauthentic activity, such as spamming, are prohibited on the LIGO Website and Services.
 Prohibited activities include:
 * bulk distribution of promotions and advertising prohibited by LIGO terms and policies
 * inauthentic interactions, such as fake or automated inauthentic activity
 * creation of or participation in secondary markets for the purpose of the proliferation of inauthentic activity